carlosgarcia0622/uploads-files-service/README.md

 This is an application built with NestJS that uses large-scale distributed microservice-based architectures like Domain-Driven Design ([DDD](https://martinfowler.com/bliki/DomainDrivenDesign.html)), Command Query Responsibility Segregation ([CQRS](https://martinfowler.com/bliki/CQRS.html)), and [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
 The application allows users to upload Excel (xlsx) files and process them based on a predefined mapping format.
 (At the moment there isn't a event store configured, but the application is ready to store all the events in a secont version).

+## Why These Architectures?

+The decision to use a microservice architecture based on DDD, CQRS, and Event Sourcing was made to promote modularity, maintainability, and scalability.
+These architectures provide clear boundaries between different contexts, making it easier to maintain and test the application.

+NestJS was chosen as the framework for building the application due to its extensive tooling, ease of use, and support for these architectures.
+NestJS also provides a robust platform for building microservices, with support for message brokers, load balancing, and scaling.
+It was chosen over Express due to its better support for building complex applications and its seamless integration with TypeScript.

 ##  Dependency Table

 | Name        | Version           |